ShivankKhullar/TDD-game-of-life/README.md

 ## About Conway's Game of Life

 Conway's Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It's a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-The game consists of a collection of cells which, based on a few mathematical rules, can live, die, or multiply.
+The game consists of a collection of cells that, based on a few mathematical rules, can live, die, or multiply.
 These rules reflect different aspects of life:

-1. **Underpopulation**: Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+1. **Underpopulation**: Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-2. **Repopulation/Continuation**: Any live cell with two or three live neighbors lives on to the next generation.
+2. **Repopulation/Continuation**: Any live cell with two or three live neighbours lives on to the next generation.
-3. **Overpopulation**: Any live cell with more than three live neighbors dies, as if by overpopulation.
+3. **Overpopulation**: Any live cell with more than three live neighbours dies, as if by overpopulation.
-4. **Reproduction**: Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.
+4. **Reproduction**: Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 [Learn more](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).